-1966 to Present.
+1966 - present.
 Patrick Dempsey was born in Lewiston, Maine, to Irish-American parents.
 He grew up in nearby Buckfield, Maine, graduating from Buckfield High School.
 While in high school, he placed third in a National Juggling Competition.

 Founded by the actor Patrick Dempsey The Dempsey Challenge is a run/walk/cycle event and is the premier fundraiser of the Dempsey Center.
 Started with the intention of giving back to the community where he grew up, and where his mother first received cancer treatment in 1997.